 Find out more about the Postgraduate Diploma in Science and Technology parent structure

 The programme gives you the opportunity to show your analytical thinking and high-level research capability.
-If you complete the programme at a satisfactory level you may be able to proceed to the Masters of Science (Biological Sciences).
-If so, credits you have gained through this qualification may be credited to the masters programme.
+If you complete the programme at a satisfactory level you may be able to proceed to the Master of Science (Biological Sciences).
+If so, credits you have gained through this qualification may be credited to the master's programme.

 If you are interested in subjects like microbiology, genetics and biochemistry, but don’t have all the prerequisites you need to specialise, or you want to open the door to a broader range of careers, a major in biological sciences gives you a broad-based degree that keeps your options open.

 Within the degree you can focus on one particular area of science, or keep your study broad - the choice is yours!